-- a) a Secondary Plan, according to the policies of Section G3.1 of this Plan, including a Subwatershed Study appropriately scoped to the Phase 1B Employment Area, to the satisfaction of Council; - b) appropriate financial plans and agreements, including any necessary front ending agreements, to the satisfaction of the Region and the Town; and, - c) appropriate development charge by-laws, to the satisfaction of Council.
+- a Secondary Plan, according to the policies of Section G3.1 of this Plan, including a Subwatershed Study appropriately scoped to the Phase 1B Employment Area, to the satisfaction of Council; - b) appropriate financial plans and agreements, including any necessary front ending agreements, to the satisfaction of the Region and the Town; and, - c) appropriate development charge by-laws, to the satisfaction of Council.

 The Terms of Reference for the Secondary Plan exercise shall include an evaluation of alternative locations to accommodate an additional supply of employment land to the 2021 planning horizon, which is required to complete the replacement of employment lands within Premier Gateway Employment Area Phase 2, subject to corridor protection.
-This supply or a portion of it, may be accommodated on lands contiguous to the Phase 1B Employment Area, by amendment to the Regional Official Plan and this Plan, provided the total employment land supply to 2031, which underpins the employment distribution in Tables 1 and 2A of the Regional Official Plan.
+This supply has been accommodated by amendment to the Regional Official Plan and this Plan, on lands contiguous to the initial Phase 1B Employment Area.